Dane Murphy: Professional

 In 2008, Murphy signed with D.C.
 United of MLS where he was a member of their 2008 U.S. Open Cup winning team.
 He also started 12 matches for United's Reserves squad.

 In 2009, he was signed to VFL Osnabrück in Germany's 2.
 Bundesliga, after a two-week trial.
 Over the next year and a half he played most of his competitive matches with VFL II.

 In 2011, he was selected as the captain of the Cosmos PDL squad that participated in the 2011–12 exhibition matches with PDL teams throughout the Northeast United States.

 Murphy was one of the longest tenured players on the Cosmos roster.
 He started and played in 88 minutes in the Paul Scholes Testimonial Match in August 2011 against Manchester United at Old Trafford.

-On February 13, 2013, Murphy signed with the new New York Cosmos of the NASLand made his debut on October 6, 2013 as a stoppage time substitute in the Cosmos victory over Minnesota United FC.
+On February 13, 2013, Murphy signed with the new New York Cosmos of the NASLand made his debut on October 6, 2013, as a stoppage time substitute in the Cosmos victory over Minnesota United FC.
 He appeared in 4 more games in the inaugural season that culminated in the team winning Soccer Bowl 2013 with a 1–0 victory over the Atlanta Silverbacks on November 9, 2013.

 In the 2014 season, Murphy made seven appearances and four starts for the Cosmos as the team clinched a spot in The Championship – the NASL's four team postseason tournament.

 Scouting and Management

 January 2015, Murphy retired as a professional to become the New York Cosmos Head Scout.
 Since his on field retirement and subsequent move into the New York Cosmos front office he served as a scout and then Technical Director for Real Salt Lake of the MLS.

-On 27 January 2019, Murphy was hired as the Technical Director of D.C.
+On January 27, 2019, Murphy was hired as the Technical Director of D.C.
 United and Loudoun United FC.
 In this position, Murphy would work closely with coaching and technical staff to identify talented players domestically and globally in an aim to supplement the D.C.
 United first team roster and help develop the Black-and-Red's new USL affiliate.

-In July 2019 Murphy was hired by Barnsley F.C. to replace Gauthier Ganaye who was returning to France as president of OGC Nice.
+In July 2019 Murphy was hired by Barnsley to replace Gauthier Ganaye who was returning to France as president of OGC Nice.

 On July 19, 2021, Murphy was confirmed as the new CEO for Nottingham Forest.
 On 9 January 2023, Murphy and Forest mutually agreed to part ways.

+In January 2025, Murphy was part of a five-member investment group that purchased Dutch football club SBV Vitesse from its creditors.
+However, following further due diligence, Murphy sold his shares to a local Dutch group within a few months of the original purchase.